 Some drivers of exceedances are evident in 2019-2020 data without the more detailed approach discussed above.
 For example, the annual spring melt event likely represents the most important driver of timing of elevated metals concentrations in spring, because the meltwater contains months of particulate accumulation collected throughout the winter months.
-Additionally, a period of liquid precipitation following a long drought in summer is also a likely driver of spikes in metals concentrations, as accumulated particles are flushed in to the watershed.
+Additionally, a period of precipitation following a long drought in summer is also a likely driver of spikes in metals concentrations, as accumulated particles are flushed into the watershed.

 In addition to the need to identify intra-annual spatial and temporal drivers of exceedances, a need exists to examine duration of identified exceedances.
 It is unclear if the grab samples measured during typical sampling procedures represent concentrations that persist for hours, days, or weeks.
 In order to identify the typical duration of exceedances in watersheds where they are known to occur, it is advisable that metals are monitored throughout an expanded one-year period on a more frequent basis.
 For example, weekly or bi-weekly monitoring at select sites in the lower watershed region would help to pinpoint temporal drivers of exceedances.
 Opportunistic samples could also be collected leading up to, during, and after major precipitation and snow melt events.
 New field sampling techniques could offer substantial improvements in data quantity, quality, and project cost.
 For example, some recent evidence suggests conductance (total dissolved ions), which may be continuously monitored with sondes (e.g. Hydrolab), might serve as a proxy for metals concentrations (Morel et al., 2020).
 A field sampling program employing both traditional grab samples and continuously deployed sondes would provide insight as to which method is most economical and appropriate for long term monitoring efforts.
 In tandem with this field effort, longitudinal transects collected during the rising limb of the spring freshet in select tributaries could provide valuable insight into the geographic sources of copper and zinc.
 Insights gained from these efforts to characterize in-situ spatial and temporal trends would allow an enhanced interpretation of predicted biological effects of concern.

-Additionally, further literature review is required in order to identify the predicted detrimental effects exceedances can have on the juvenile salmon species that remain in lotic rearing habitat for multiple years, potentially presenting enhanced opportunity for bioaccumulation.
+Additionally, further literature review is required in order to identify the predicted detrimental effects elevated copper or zinc can have on the juvenile salmon species that remain in lotic rearing habitat for multiple years, potentially presenting enhanced opportunity for bioaccumulation.
 New knowledge of the characteristics and effects of urban runoff pollution on freshwater aquatic communities are continuously being discovered (e.g., Tian et al. 2020), thus regular assessment of water quality monitoring priorities based on updated knowledge is critical.

 Mapping potential sources of copper and zinc

 Mapping of potential sources of copper and zinc throughout the Kenai Watershed is an ongoing effort and will be completed in 2021.
-The final product will include a robust mapping tool that will help identify potential sources of copper and zinc.
+The final product will include a robust GIS mapping tool that will help identify potential sources of copper and zinc.
 This portion of the study will be concluded in 2021 with a final report further detailing area-specific sources of copper and zinc, advisable study expansions, and potential area-specific repercussions of elevated heavy metal levels.

 Addressing the identified data gaps would require varying levels of effort.
 For example, creation of an impervious surfaces layer would involve substantial efforts in heads-up digitizing and ground-truthing fieldwork of impervious surfaces, while including a stor